 - HSBC Premier Visa

-American Express are offering 10,000 bonus Membership Rewards points and no annual fee on the first year with the Platinum Edge.
+American Express are offering 5,000 bonus Membership Rewards points and no annual fee on the first year with the Platinum Edge.
 This includes $200 travel credit each year, 3 points per $ at supermarkets, and 2 points per $ on fuel.

 - $200 travel credit each year which can be used for flight, hotel or rental car bookings with Amex Travel